Guest blog from Duthie Power’s Karen Herlitz

 Happy Employees = Better Performance and Retention

 I’ve learned this from decades of experience.
+So, why is it important to have happy employees?
 Some companies I worked for were so focused on meeting large quotas that they forced people to regularly work overtime; others encouraged a closed-off, cliquey culture.
 Both types suffered high turnover as fed-up talent found more supportive employers.

 In contrast, the ones that emphasize their employees’ well-being continue to grow.
 Since they’re able to retain talent, their teams provide stellar customer service.
 Employees genuinely want both the company and the customer to succeed, so they’re willing – not forced – to do what that takes.
 Happy in their job, they add stability, expertise, and experience as the business expands.